DrLecter/raspiCMS/README.md

 Control mode:

-            cam.sh reset         Default values will be read/applied and service will be restarted. cam.sh matrix x y    Monitor will display available video streams in a x rows by y columns matrix.
+            cam.sh reset         Default values will be read/applied and service will be restarted.
+            cam.sh matrix x y    Monitor will display available video streams in a x rows by y columns matrix.
-                                 If the number of cells is greater than available channels, remaining cells will appear as a black square
+                                 If the number of cells is greater than available channels, remaining cells will appear as a black square.
                                  If there are more channels than available cells, they won't be displayed.
-                                 Height and width of every cell will be automatically scaled to fit monitor resolution, as configured in the cam.conf file. cam.sh single n      Specified video channel will be displayed in full screen mode, if available.
-Max channels setting won't be considered. cam.sh cycle         Display output will cycle between default matrix mode, single channel for every available channel from 1 to max channels.
+                                 Height and width of every cell will be automatically scaled to fit monitor resolution, as configured in the cam.conf file.
+            cam.sh single n      Specified video channel will be displayed in full screen mode, if available.
+Max channels setting is ignored. cam.sh cycle         Display output will cycle between default matrix mode, single channel for every available channel from 1 to max channels.

 Watchdog and registry file
 --------------------------